-Effective on December 01, 2014, EPA Method 200.5 was added to the Drinking Water and Non-Potable Water Fields of Accreditation (FoAs).
-From this date on, laboratories submitting data analyzed by this method need to be accredited or risk having their data refused by the TCEQ.
-The analytes offered for this method will be:
+On May 1, 2016, SM 4500-CN¯ F was added to the Drinking Water Fields of Accreditation.
+The analyte offered for this method is Free cyanide.
+From this date on, laboratories submitting free cyanide data by this method need to be accredited or risk having their data refused by the TCEQ.

 Subscribe to NELAC e-mail updates

 Go to this link: Get e-mail updates on your choice of topics.